IEP Related Services in Oregon

 School districts may contract with ESDs, other districts, state-approved private agencies, or public agencies to provide required related services (ORS 343.221).

-Oregon's Medicaid program allows school-based billing for IEP-related services provided by qualified personnel (ODE Medicaid guidance).
+Oregon's Medicaid program allows school-based billing for IEP-related services provided by qualified personnel through the Oregon Health Authority (OHA) school-based health services program.

 Key Timelines